 Using a Neti pot is simple.
+You can buy them online or at your local drugstore (try the ComfyPot, which has lots of great reviews on Amazon).
 First, fill the pot with a mixture of salt and warm water (you can buy premeasured kits or make your own).
 Then tilt your head to the side and pour the solution in one nostril until it flows out the other, repeating the process on the opposite side.
 (Important note: Use boiled or distilled water only, as tap water can introduce potentially dangerous organisms into your system.)

 Saline sprays should provide comparable results.
 Although Neti pots have been studied more extensively, and in some cases may prove more effective, sprays too have been shown to help with allergy symptoms and other sinus problems.

 Eating honey produced by bees in your region may help relieve allergies.
 The bees transfer pollen from flower blossoms to honey, so if you eat a little honey every day you'll gradually become inoculated against the irritating effects of pollen.

 That's the widely held theory, anyway.
 Unfortunately, there's little to no scientific evidence to back it up.
 Although a small 2011 study from Finland that compared regular honey and pollen-laced honey did report modestly encouraging results, an earlier study in the United States found that unaltered local honey had no impact on allergy symptoms.
 (Still, it doesn't hurt to try.)